- What’s a “listening room”?

 Are Stage 33 Live and WOOL-FM the same thing?

 No, but we’re friends and neighbors.
-And there’s a line of descent: Stage 33 Live was founded by a longtime volunteer at Black Sheep Radio (the community radio station, 91.5 on your FM dial or streaming from www.wool.fm), and they’re both in the same building.
-But they’re distinct and separate legal entities, with their own boards, charters, missions, equipment, and budgets.
-Each one is fully autonomous.
+Stage 33 Live was founded by a longtime volunteer at Black Sheep Radio (the community radio station, 91.5 on your FM dial or streaming from www.wool.fm), and they’re both in the same building… but they’re distinct and separate legal entities, with their own boards, charters, missions, equipment, and finances.

 I’ve got a great idea for Stage 33 Live!

-We totally wanna hear it!
-There’s always room for improvement and freshness.
-And the more details you’ve got worked out, the better.
-You should know, though, that in most cases if there’s more than a sliver of time or energy or money involved and it can’t be easily folded into the existing flow of things, chances are it’ll probably end up pretty far down the list.
-We’re mere humans doing the very best full-tilt flat-out volunteer work we can do.
-Also, the limits of what we’re allowed to do in and to the real estate are fairly restrictive, so we won’t be painting day-glo murals on the walls or anything.
+Totally wanna hear it!
+There’s always room for improvement.
+The more details you’ve got worked out, the better.
+Please understand, though, that we’re mere humans already doing the very best full-tilt flat-out volunteer work we can do.
+Would you perhaps be willing to take on the execution of your idea?
+That would be ideal.
+In most cases if there’s more than a sliver of time or energy or dollars involved and it can’t be easily folded into the existing flow of things, chances are it’ll probably end up pretty far down the list.
+Plus the limits of what we’re allowed to do in and to the real estate are restrictive… we can’t paint day-glo murals on the walls or anything.

 How can I volunteer?